lucid-trainer/fit-lucid-trainer/README.md

 A Fitbit SDK 5.0 App to capture sleep related data and send to an external REST service.
 UI built upon examples in [sdk-app-demo](https://github.com/Fitbit/sdk-app-demo).

 The goal of this project is to provide access to real-time data to develop a customized algorithm for identifying REM sleep state.
 Future updates will add a lucid dreaming induction option via vibration.
-The app can be built and side loaded onto the Sense and should also work with the Versa 3.
+The app can be built and sideloaded onto the Sense and Versa 3.
 It may work with the Sense 2 and Versa 4 as well but it's unclear currently if those watches will support custom apps.

 The app provides a simple menu with the option to start a session or view a log of recent activity.
 Views are exited by swiping the screen from left to right.